 The Company prepares its consolidated financial statements in accordance with accounting principles generally accepted in the United States of America ("GAAP") and prevailing practices within the banking industry.
 The Company utilizes the accrual method of accounting which recognizes income and gains when earned and expenses and losses when incurred.
 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and the disclosure of contingent assets and liabilities, as of the dates of the consolidated balance sheets, and the reported amounts of income, gains, expenses, and losses during the reporting periods.
 Actual results could differ from those estimates.
-A material estimate that is particularly susceptible to change in the near term relates to the allowance for loan losses.
+Material estimates that are particularly susceptible to changes in the near term relate to the allowance for credit losses and fair market value of securities.